Your guide to Monday's LDS games: Can Red Sox, Yankees and D-backs extend their postseasons?

 Yu Darvish (4-3, 3.44) vs. Zack Greinke (17-7, 3.20), 10 p.m.
 ET (TBS)

 The stakes: The Dodgers won the first two games, scoring 17 runs while hitting .333.
-You know they'd love to clinch against former teammate Greinke, who is 2-5 in seven starts against the Dodgers since signing with Arizona in 2016 (including a five-homer game in September of 2016).
-But he faced the Dodgers three times the final two months of 2017 and allowed just five runs over 19.2 innings.
+You know they'd love to clinch against former teammate Greinke.

 If the D-backs win: Who starts Game 4?
 Game 1 starter Taijuan Walker lasted just one inning after giving up four runs.
 Zack Godley relieved him and threw 100 pitches in relief over five innings.
-So that would likely point to Patrick Corbin, since managers have a short memory in October and Walker's start will be too fresh on Torey Lovullo's mind.
-Corbin had a weird year, pitching much better at home even though Chase Field is a good hitter's park.
+So that would likely point to Patrick Corbin, since Walker's start may still be too fresh in Torey Lovullo's mind.
+Corbin had a weird year, pitching much better at home even though Chase Field is a good hitters' park.
 He had a 3.15 ERA there and allowed just seven of his 26 home runs at home.
 One-year home/road splits are tricky, but Lovullo probably goes with Corbin if the D-backs remain alive.

 If the Dodgers win: They sweep and head to their fifth National League Championship Series in 10 years.
 They'll get to line up Clayton Kershaw in Game 1, which wasn't the case in either 2013 or 2016 (he started Game 2 both years).